phwt/awesome-ortholinear-keyboards/README.md

 ## 12x5

-**60 keys** - enough keys for most of the symbols.
-Missing keys can be dealt with the help of the lower and raise layer.
+**60 keys** - enough keys to cover most of the symbols.
+The lower and raise layers can be used to deal with missing keys.

 ### Preonic

 ![Preonic](assets/Preonic.webp)

 _(image: https://drop.com/buy/preonic-mechanical-keyboard)_

 - Hot-swappable: Y